PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/compute_api_en.md

 ### Detailed Description

 Calculate the input in ins according to the calculation rules in OpFunc, and store the calculation result in the register out according to the OutT type.
-All input and output have the same dimensions.
+All inputs and output have the same shapes.

 ### Template Parameters

 > InT: Type of input data. </br>
 > OutT: The type stored in the out register. </br>
-> NX: Each thread needs to calculate NX column data. </br>
+> NX: Each thread needs to calculate NX columns. </br>
-> NY: Each thread needs to calculate NY row data. </br>
+> NY: Each thread needs to calculate NY rows. </br>
 > BlockSize: Device attribute, which identifies the current device thread indexing method.
-For GPU, threadIdx.x is used as the thread index, and for XPU, core_id() is used as the thread index. </br>
+For GPU, threadIdx.x is used as the thread index, this parameter is not currently supported. </br>
 > Arity: The number of pointers in the pointer array ins. </br>
-> OpFunc: calculation function, defined as follows:</br>
+> OpFunc: Calculation function, defined as follows:</br>
 ```
 template <typename InT>
   struct XxxFunctor {